 It is a serious matter to try to avoid contributing towards the cost of your care.
-People may attempt to do this by giving away property or money to family or friends or by spending excessive amounts of money before they ask the Moray Council for assistance with the cost of their care.
+People may attempt to do this by giving away property or money to family or friends or by spending excessive amounts of money before asking Moray Council for assistance with the cost of their care.